gornskew/lisply-mcp/README.md

 **Debugger Support:** When an error occurs in stdio mode, the Lisp debugger can be interacted with.
 The wrapper detects debugger prompts and provides metadata about the debugger state to the AI Agent.
+This functionality relies on the native debugger capabilities of the Lisp implementation, not on any special backend implementation.

 **Mode Selection:**
 - Default mode is HTTP
 - To use stdio mode, specify `mode: "stdio"` in the `lisp_eval` tool parameters
 - Stdio capability can be disabled with the `--no-use-stdio` flag or `LISPLY_USE_STDIO=false`
 - If stdio mode is requested but not available, the wrapper will fall back to HTTP mode
+- The backend has no knowledge of which mode is being used - this is entirely managed by the middleware

 ## Usage Examples